seananocoistin/milestone4/README.md

 [Heroku](https.heroku.com) - used to host the website.

+[Amazon Web Services](https://aws.amazon.com/) - used to host the static and media files but it did not work for this project :-(

 [Django Secret Key Generator](https://miniwebtool.com/django-secret-key-generator/) - used to generate a secret key for Django.

 [Temp Mail](https://temp-mail.org/) - used to generate a temporary e-mail address in order to begin using Stripe.